Mel Welles

-Ira Welles Meltcher (February 17, 1924 – August 19, 2005), known by the stage name Mel Welles, was an American actor, voice artist and film director.
+Mel Welles (born Ira Welles Meltcher; February 17, 1924 – August 19, 2005) was an American actor, voice artist and film director.
 He was best known to for his work with filmmaker Roger Corman, most notably as hapless flower shop owner Gravis Mushnick in the original 1960 film version of The Little Shop of Horrors.
 He also had a prolific career as an English-language dubber, mainly in the Italian film industry.

-Life and career
+Early life

-Welles was born Ira Welles Meltcher in the Bronx, New York City, son of Max and Sally Grichewsky Meltcher.
+Welles was born Ira Welles Meltcher in the Bronx, New York, son of Jewish parents Max and Sally Grichewsky Meltcher.
+His family had roots in Yiddish theatre.
 He was raised in Mount Carmel, Pennsylvania and graduated from Mt.
 Carmel High School, in 1940.
 He went on to receive a Bachelor of Arts degree from Penn State University, a Master of Arts degree from West Virginia University, and a Ph.D. in psychology from Columbia University.

+Prior to his acting career, Welles worked at one time or another as a clinical psychologist and a radio DJ.